siddharthvp/mwn/README.md

 	username: 'YourBotUsername',
 	password: 'YourBotPassword',

-	// Instead of username and password, you can use OAuth 1.0a to authenticate:
+	// Instead of username and password, you can use OAuth 1.0a to authenticate,
+	// if the wiki has Extension:OAuth enabled
 	oauth_consumer_token: "16_DIGIT_ALPHANUMERIC_KEY",
 	oauth_consumer_secret: "20_DIGIT_ALPHANUMERIC_KEY",
 	oauth_access_token: "16_DIGIT_ALPHANUMERIC_KEY",